 Additionally, keep in mind that a founder-run filter—or any thematic filter—can create biases (e.g., sector or style) that can have portfolio risk implications.
 If you are thinking about adding new investment opportunities, it is always prudent to evaluate how it will impact your entire portfolio.

 Of course, simply because a company is run by its founder does not necessarily mean its management is superior relative to other professional leaders, or that the company will outperform its non-founder-run peers.
 As always, it's prudent to consider seeking out strong companies with earnings growth potential that are trading at attractive prices.

-However, if you think founder-led companies that meet your investment objectives may be aligned with your long-term investing goals, you can explore stocks with a founder still at the helm.
-Or, if you'd prefer to have a professional portfolio manager select among such companies, you may want to consider the Fidelity Founders Fund (FIFNX) to see if it fits within your overall investing strategy.
+However, if you think founder-led companies that meet your investment objectives may be aligned with your long-term investing goals, you can explore stocks with a founder still at the helm or professionally managed funds that select among such companies.

 Next steps to consider